iburn78/documentation/Python/Autotrading/Python_lib.md

               account_num = self.kiwoom.dynamicCall("GetLoginInfo(QString)", ["ACCNO"])
               # "ACCNO" is input to QString
               # It has to be the list format ["ACCNO"] for GetLoginInfo()
+              # QString is defined in QtCore, so QtCore.QString has to be imported if not

       # Event Handler of OnEventConnect
       def event_connect(self, err_code):
           if err_code == 0: